copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 We focus on approaches that support:

 * Community control

 * Resilient distribution

 * Long‑term stewardship

 PeerTube is a strong fit for many communities, but it is not the only option.
-Our job is to help each community choose a path that fits their values and constraints, and then make it work.
+Our job is to help each community choose a path that fits their values and constraints, and then help them get it running.

 ---